Spangler, Pennsylvania: 1922 mining disaster

-A mining disaster occurred on November 6, 1922 at Reilly No. 1 Mine.
+A mining disaster occurred on November 6, 1922, at Reilly No. 1 Mine.
 Seventy-nine miners were killed when an explosion occurred at 7:20 a.m. after 112 men had begun work.
 The explosion blew out some stoppings and overcasts and also the side and end walls of the fan housing.
 Help was called from other mines and from the Bureau of Mines at Pittsburgh.

-The fan housing was patched and the fan started, making the concrete-lined, 112 foot shaft an intake.
-Recovery workers without apparatus encountered a live man making his way out to fresh air and brought him and four others out.
-All were badly affected by mine gases, as were 18 of the rescuers.
-Apparatus crews were then admitted, and 22 other survivors were rescued.
-Five other men made their way out unassisted.
-Seventy-six bodies were found, and three of the rescued men died.
-The reasons for the explosion were explained.
-The mine had been rated gaseous in 1918, but at the insistence of the new operators it was rated as non-gaseous although a fireboss was employed and men burned by gas on at least four occasions.
-The low-volatile dust of the coal helped to spread the explosion.
-Gas that had accumulated in one or more rooms through open doors and deficient ventilation was ignited by the miners' open lights.
-Fireboss examinations were neglected and incomplete.
+The fan housing was patched and the fan started, making the concrete-lined, 112-foot shaft an intake.
+Recovery workers without apparatus encountered a live man making his way out to fresh air and brought the man and four other workers out.
+All were badly affected by mine gases, as were eighteen of the rescuers.
+Apparatus crews were then admitted, and twenty-two more survivors were rescued.
+Five others made their way out unassisted.

+Seventy-six bodies were found; three of the rescued men later died.

+Investigators later determined that the mine had been rated gaseous in 1918, but at the insistence of the new operators it was reclassified as non-gaseous.
+Although a fireboss was hired, men were still burned by gas on at least four occasions, and fireboss inspections were neglected and incomplete when they were undertaken.

+Prior to the November 1922 accident, gas accumulated in one or more rooms of the mine through open doors and deficient ventilation; the gas was then ignited by miners' open lights.
+The presence of low-volatile coal dust helped to spread the explosion.

 A monument constructed to the memory of those lost in this disaster stands in a park near the center of the town.

 1971 Fire Claims Firefighter Lives

-While a winter storm accumulated 11 inches of fresh snow and temperatures near 0 degrees, a fire broke out in Weaver's Variety Shop on January 1, 1971.
-More than 100 volunteer firefighters from Spangler and surrounding companies fought the fire under severe weather conditions.
+As a winter storm dumped eleven inches of fresh snow on the community and temperatures dropped to near zero degrees, a fire broke out in Weaver's Variety Shop on January 1, 1971.
+More than one hundred volunteer firefighters from Spangler and surrounding companies fought the fire under severe weather conditions.

 A wall collapsed killing two firemen, Frank Kinkead, 47, and John DeDea,32, both of nearby Patton, PA.
 Other firemen were injured.
 The fire destroyed three buildings, including the old Spangler Theater along the main street, Bigler Avenue.

-Town planning
+Dissolution

+Spangler was an independent borough from 1893 until January 1, 2000.
+On that date it merged with the adjacent borough of Barnesboro to create the Borough of Northern Cambria.